Breinify/brein-api-library-ios/README.md

 #### Method didRegisterForRemoteNotificationsWithDeviceToken

 Now we need to provide the device token to the Breinify Engine as well.
-We do this by simply add the following call to the `didRegisterForRemoteNotificationsWithDeviceToken` method.
+We do this by simply adding the following call to the `didRegisterForRemoteNotificationsWithDeviceToken` method.

 ```Swift
 func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {